EmilyGraceLB/Week9Practical1/README.md

 Here's a reminder of how to enable GitHub Pages.
 1. Open your repo in your browser if you haven't already done so.
 Use GitHub Desktop or login to github.com and find it in the repositories area of your account.
-2. Go to the Settings tab and check that your repo visibility is public—scroll all the way down to Danger Zone.
-Repo visibility is the first setting.
+2. Go to the Settings tab and check that your repo visibility is public: scroll all the way down to Danger Zone, repo visibility is the first setting.
 3. In the left menu, go to Pages.
 In the "branch" dropdown, select "main".
 Click Save.
 Refresh the page in a minute or two to get the URL.
+Tip: go to the Actions tab in the GitHub repo to see the status of the build.
+It will turn green when it's ready.

 ### Step 7 - configuring Vite to work with GitHub pages
 You won't see your webpage in GitHub Pages because Vite assumes only the contents of the `dist` folder will be put online and that they are at the root of the website (that would be github.com in this case).
 To fix this, you need to configure Vite to work with the Pages structure.